open-telemetry/oteps/text/0156-columnar-encoding.md

 ```

 The `batch_id` attribute is a unique identifier for the batch inside the scope of the current stream.
 It is used to
-uniquely
-identify the batch in the server message `BatchStatus` stream.
-See the [Batch Id generation](#batch-id-generation) section for
+uniquely identify the batch in the server message `BatchStatus` stream.
+See the [Batch Id generation](#batch-id-generation)
-more information on the implementation of this identifier.
+section for more information on the implementation of this identifier.

 The `otlp_arrow_payloads` attribute is a list of `OtlpArrowPayload` messages.
 Each `OtlpArrowPayload` message represents
-a table of data encoded in a columnar format (e.g. metrics, logs, traces, and future OTLP entities).
-Several correlated
+a table of data encoded in a columnar format (e.g. metrics, logs, traces, attributes, events, links, exemplars, ...).
-IPC Arrow messages of different nature and with different schemas can be sent in the same OTLP batch identified by
+Several correlated IPC Arrow messages of different nature and with different schemas can be sent in the same OTLP batch
-`batch_id` and thus be processed as one unit without complex logic in the collector or any other processing systems.
+identified by `batch_id` and thus be processed as one unit without complex logic in the collector or any other processing systems.
 More details on the `OtlpArrowPayload` columns in the section [Mapping OTel entities to Arrow records](#mapping-otel-entities-to-arrow-records).

+The `headers` attribute is optional and used to send additional HTTP headers associated with the batch and encoded with
+hpack.

 More specifically, an `OtlpArrowPayload` protobuf message is defined as: